-- Consider using lime vodka, cucumber-infused vodka, or blueberry vodka to punch up the flavor.
+Flavored vodka is something you've got to have in your vodka gimlet arsenal.
+We suggest using lime vodka, cucumber-infused vodka, or blueberry vodka to punch up the original's flavor.

-- A splash of freshly squeezed lemon juice adds some extra tart flavor.
+- A splash of freshly squeezed lemon juice adds an extra tart flavor.

-- Add more simple syrup if you want a sweeter flavor.
+- Add rosemary-flavored simple syrup if you want a sweet pop of aroma.

 - Vary the proportion of lime juice to make the cocktail more or less sour.

-A traditional vodka gimlet garnish is a lime wedge, but don't feel as though you're painted into a corner.
-Consider a few alternative garnishes to make your vodka gimlet pop.
+A traditional vodka gimlet garnish is a lime wedge, but don't feel like you're painted in a corner.
+Consider a few alternative garnishes to make yours pop.

 - If you want to use a lime garnish, consider using a lime wheel or slice.